-The U.S. criminal justice system exists to protect us, but police and convicting officers make mistakes more often than most of us would like to imagine.
+The U.S. criminal justice system exists to protect us, but police and convicting officers and make mistakes more often than most of us would like to imagine.
 Sometimes innocent people are wrongly convicted.
 Other times, sentences are delivered harsher than they should be.
 If you’ve been accused of a crime you did not commit or feel your punishment was unlawful, it can feel like no one cares to hear your side of the story.
 This is when you need the help of a Louisville criminal defense lawyer.

 Criminal Defense Claims Handled by Thomas Law Offices